You are here

 Ōtari-Wilton's Bush features about 11km of walking tracks through native bush and garden collections.

 A self-guided Nature Trail starts at the Information Centre.
 Pick up a brochure at the start of the Canopy Walkway.Tracks are signposted.
 Forest trails are slippery when wet.
-Sturdy footwear is recommended.Learn more about the tracks and walking paths at Ōtari-Wilton’s Bush using our interactive StoryMap.
+Sturdy footwear is recommended.Learn more about the tracks at Ōtari-Wilton’s Bush here.

 Our gardens are home to a dazzling array of plants and animals!
 They are fantastic habitats for a diverse array of endemic, native and introduced birds - Wellington is one of the few cities in the world where native biodiversity is increasing.